+The Zelle transfer limit is around $1,000 per day and at least $5,000 per month – this article details this further by the bank.
 Sending money to someone without forking out cash or writing a check has never been easy.
 But with the increasing popularity of mobile payment apps in recent years, you literally won’t have to run to the ATM or mail a check.
-One such mobile payment app is Zelle.

 What is Zelle?

-So How Much Can You Send Through Zelle?
+So How Much Can You Transfer/Send Through Zelle?

 If your bank or credit union does not yet offer Zelle, your weekly send limit is $500.

-So without further ado, let’s look at some of the transfer limits.
+So without further ado, let’s look at some of the transfer limits for Zelle below.

-You can also transfer a limit of $10,000 within 7 days with a total of 30 transfers.
-For one month, the bank allows a limit of $20,000 within 30 days with a total of 60 transfers.
+You can also transfer a limit of $10,000 within seven days with a total of 30 transfers.
+For one month, the bank allows a limit of $20,000 within 30 days, with a total of 60 transfers.
 While Bank of America limits the amounts that you can send through Zelle, there are no limits on what you can receive.

 Each transfer must be between $1 and $2,500.